Franklin High School (Franklin, Texas): State titles

 Franklin defeated north Texas football power Gunter in the 2021 UIL Conference 3A Division II Championship Game on the way to its first football state championship.

-In 2022 Franklin won their 2nd consecutive state championship by defeating Brock in the UIL Division I Championship Game.
+In 2022, Franklin won their 2nd consecutive state championship by defeating Brock in the UIL Division I Championship Game.

 Fine arts

 The Franklin High School has a variety of Fine Arts that range from:

-Marching, Concert, Jazz Band, Art, and Theatre.
+Marching, Concert, Jazz Band, Art, Animation, and Theatre.